Alumnus provides gift to support Theater

 St. Olaf College and the Theater Department benefit from a recent gift from Steven Fox ’77.
 Read more here

 Seniors Annie Stewart ’15 and Noelle McCabe ’15 (see photo at right) represented St. Olaf College at the Actor’s Theatre of Louisville College Days Conference from March 27-29, 2015.
 At the conference, both Stewart and McCabe made it on a list of 20 students to participate in a masterclass with award winning American theatre and opera director and one of the Artistic Directors of SITI Company, Anne Bogart.
 Also at the conference, the students were able to see new works performed at Actor’s Theatre’s Humana Play Festival, including Charles Mee’s new work “The Glory of the World.” and Pig Iron Theatre Company’s opening night premiere of “I Promised Myself to Live Faster”, among others.

 Professor Karen Peterson Wilson has been named to to the Patrick J. Quade Endowed Chair in Theater recently established with the support of gifts from alumnus Steven Fox ’77.
 Read more here.

-Adam Levonian ’14 will present his paper “Helen Resurrected: Objectification and the Presence of the Body in Ellen McLaughlin’s The Trojan Women” at the Mid-America Theatre Conference in Kansas City, MO in March of 2015.
-Originally written in TH271, his paper will be featured in the sole undergraduate panel of this regional conference for advanced graduate students and professional theater academics.
+Adam Levonian ’14 presented his paper “Helen Resurrected: Objectification and the Presence of the Body in Ellen McLaughlin’s The Trojan Women” at the Mid-America Theatre Conference in Kansas City, MO in March of 2015.
+Originally written in TH271, his paper was featured in the sole undergraduate panel of this regional conference for advanced graduate students and professional theater academics.